CatimaLoyalty/Website/_pages/faq.md

 # Frequently asked questions

+## Data

+### Does Catima collect any data?

+No. Catima does not collect any data and is designed to work fully offline.
+See also our [Privacy Policy](/privacy-policy).

+### Can I back up and restore my data?

+Catima supports both manual backups (through Catima's built-in Import/Export functionality) and automatic backups through Android Auto Backup.

+To back up or restore Catima's data manually, click the <kbd>⋮</kbd> (menu) button and choose Import/Export.
+Here you can export your data into a .zip file and later restore it.
+The .zip file can optionally be protected with a password.

+When Android Auto Backup is enabled (which it is by default on most Android systems) [Google will automatically make encrypted backups of apps on their servers](https://support.google.com/android/answer/2819582).
+On custom ROMs like LineageOS, CalyxOS, etc., backups are generally handled by [SeedVault](https://calyxinstitute.org/projects/seedvault-encrypted-backup-for-android) instead.
+However, for reliability reasons, it is recommended to use Catima's built-in Import/Export functionality instead as this functionality is better tested.

 ## Money

 ### What is Catima's business model?
 How does it make money?

 Catima is a hobby project made to give users a way to store loyalty cards and other barcode-based cards without having their private data sold.
 It is fully offline and doesn't send your data to any server.
-Please be aware that [Google will make encrypted backups of apps on their servers by default](https://support.google.com/android/answer/2819582).

 Making money is not a goal of the Catima project.
 Giving users a privacy-friendly alternative to other loyalty card apps is.